 Maximum ukulele instruction material is noted for GCEA tuning notes.
 So it’s hard to find an instruction to tune a Baritone Ukulele.

 It’s rare to find any specific tuner to tune a Baritone Ukulele.
 It’s true.
 But why am I?
-I am writing for you and in this part I will tell you a trick.
+I am writing to you and in this part, I will tell you a trick.

 Mechanisms of the Baritone Ukulele Tuning